vishyr/findnearby/README.md

 # findnearby
-Finds cities matching the name provided and also gets points of interests nearby
+Finds cities matching the name provided and also get points of interests nearby

 To build issue command